Createyourfreeacc/Beook2PDF/README.md

 A Windows application that exports content from the DRM-protected Beook e-learning platform to PDF format.

-> ⚠️ **Work in Progress** — This project is under active development and may not work for all users.
+> ⚠️ **Work in Progress** — This project is under development and may not work for all users.

 ## Features